Cubolink/TerrainGeneration/README.md

 ### Linking Errors
 Depending on the make generator and compiler you use, **YOU MAY HAVE TO USE DEPENDENCIES FOR YOUR PLATFORM**, so feel free to modify the CMakeLists.txt and Dependencies.
+For example, you may have to use precompiled binaries for 32 bits instead of 64 bits, or even precompile your own Dependencies.

 ### Generate makefile with CMakeLists
 On a terminal in the folder with the CMakeLists, run